 For each question, use the specific criteria to award a maximum of 4 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (32) [4] A complete and correct explanation is written. - [3] Appropriate work is shown, but one computational error is made.
-An appropriate explanation is written.
+- (32) [4] 42, and correct work is shown. - [3] Appropriate work is shown, but one computational or rounding error is made.
+An appropriate screen size is found, to the nearest inch.